David Benatar: Publications

-Benatar is the author of a series of widely cited papers in medical ethics, including "Between Prophylaxis and Child Abuse" (The American Journal of Bioethics) and "A Pain in the Fetus: Toward Ending Confusion about Fetal Pain" (Bioethics).
-His work has been published in such journals as Ethics, Journal of Applied Philosophy, Social Theory and Practice, American Philosophical Quarterly, QJM: An International Journal of Medicine, Journal of Law and Religion and the British Medical Journal.
+Benatar is the author of a series of widely cited papers in medical ethics, including "Between Prophylaxis and Child Abuse" (The American Journal of Bioethics) and "A Pain in the Fetus: Toward Ending Confusion about Fetal Pain" (Bioethics), both co-authored with Michael Benatar.
+His work has been published in journals including Ethics, Journal of Applied Philosophy, Social Theory and Practice, American Philosophical Quarterly, QJM: An International Journal of Medicine, Journal of Law and Religion and the British Medical Journal.

 Cultural influence

 Nic Pizzolatto, creator and writer of True Detective, has cited Benatar's Better Never to Have Been as an influence on the TV series (along with Ray Brassier's Nihil Unbound, Thomas Ligotti's The Conspiracy Against the Human Race, Jim Crawford's Confessions of an Antinatalist, and Eugene Thacker's In the Dust of This Planet).

 Personal life

+Benatar is known for maintaining a high level of personal privacy, and little is publicly known about his private life.
+He has held antinatalist views since his childhood.
+He has stated that he does not have children.

 Benatar is vegan, and has taken part in debates on veganism.
 He has argued that humans are "responsible for the suffering and deaths of billions of other humans and non-human animals.
 If that level of destruction were caused by another species we would rapidly recommend that new members of that species not be brought into existence."
 He has also argued that the outbreak of zoonotic diseases, such as the COVID-19 pandemic, is often the result of how humans mistreat animals.

-Benatar is an atheist and has stated that he has no children of his own.
+Benatar is an atheist and is ethnically Jewish.
+He has expressed concern about what he views as a hostile environment toward Jews at institutions such as the University of Cape Town, attributing this to elements of what he describes as the "regressive left".
+He has also expressed criticism of South Africans who have shown support for Hamas, including Ronnie Kasrils.